-MACOM Technology's revenue growth over the last three years has been mediocre, averaging 14.5% annually.
-And as you can see below, last year has been even less strong, with quarterly revenue growing from $159.6 million to $180.1 million.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+MACOM's revenue growth over the last three years has been unremarkable, averaging 11.5% annually.
+This quarter, its revenue declined from $172.3 million in the same quarter last year to $148.5 million.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-This quarter, MACOM Technology’s inventory days came in at 158, 19 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.
+This quarter, MACOM's DIO came in at 203, which is 60 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

-Over the past year, MACOM Technology has seen its already strong gross margins continue to rise, averaging 60.7%, indicative of a potent competitive offering, pricing power, and efficient inventory management.
+Over the past year, MACOM has seen its already robust gross margins rise, averaging 60.2%.
+These attractive unit economics are indicative of its potent and competitive product offering, pricing power, and efficient inventory management.

-MACOM Technology reported an operating margin of 34.6% in Q1, up 11.5 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+MACOM reported an operating margin of 24.9% in Q3, down 6.5 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-MACOM Technology's free cash flow came in at $28.6 million in Q1, roughly the same as last year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+MACOM's free cash flow came in at $42.5 million in Q3, up 26% year on year.

-MACOM Technology has generated $150.1 million in free cash flow over the last twelve months, translating to 21.5% of revenues.
-This is a strong result; MACOM Technology's free cash flow conversion was higher than most semiconductor companies, in the last year.
-If it maintains this level of cash generation, it will be able to invest plenty in new products, and ride out any cyclical downturn more easily.
+As you can see above, MACOM produced $150 million in free cash flow over the last 12 months, an impressive 22.4% of revenue.
+This is a strong result; MACOM's free cash flow conversion was higher than most semiconductor companies, and if it can maintain this level of cash generation, it can invest in plenty of new and existing products to ride out cyclical downturns more easily.

-With a market capitalization of $4.84 billion MACOM Technology is among smaller companies, but its more than $594.7 million in cash and positive free cash flow over the last twelve months give us confidence that MACOM Technology has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $4.77 billion, MACOM is among smaller companies, but its $587.6 million cash balance and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.